Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification

-The Shapley value explanation is represented as an additive feature attribution method which determines how to fairly distribute the prediction among all features.
 Explainable classification can also be solved simultaneously through a neural network, using hard attentions to select individual words into the ``rationale'' behind a classification decision \cite{lei2016rationalizing}.
 Extractive adversarial networks employs a three-player adversarial game which addresses high recall of the rationale \cite{carton2018extractive}.
 The model consists of a generator which extracts an attention mask for each token in the input text, a predictor that cooperates with the generator and makes prediction from the rationale (words attended to), and an adversarial predictor that makes predictions from the remaining words in the inverse rationale.
 The minimax game between the two predictors and the generator is designed to ensure all predictive signals are included into the rationale.

-While explanatory machine learning becomes increasingly important, no prior work has used explainable models in the context of text complexity prediction.
-Our work fills in this gap.
+No prior work has addressed the explainability of text complexity prediction.
+We fill in this gap.